HES-Capstone-dBio/dbio-protocol/README.md

 ## Prerequisites

-### Web3.Storage

-You should have an account at https://web3.storage.
-Get an API token from Web3.Storage.
-This will be exported it in your environment as `IPFS_API_KEY="Web3.Storage API Token Here"`.
-Web3.Storage is used as an API to submit data to IPFS.

 ### `Rustup`, `Cargo`, and Rust

 You should have an installation of `cargo` and `rustup`.
 This can be done via your package manager